openebs-archive/openebs-docs/docs/uglocalpv.md

 You will get more details about the backup using the following command.

 ```
 velero backup describe hostpathbkp1
 ```

-Once the backup is completed you should see the `Phase` marked as `Completed`.
+Once the backup is completed you should see the `Phase` marked as `Completed` in the output of above command.

 <h4><a class="anchor" aria-hidden="true" id="steps-for-restore"></a>Steps for Restore</h3>